 During 2005, the FCA initiated an investment program to stimulate economic growth and development in rural areas.
-The FCA outlined a program to allow System institutions to hold such investments, subject to approval by the FCA on a case-by-case basis.
+The FCA outlined a program to allow System institutions to hold such investments, subject to approval by the FCA on a case-bycase basis.
 The FCA approved the Rural America Bonds pilot program under the Mission Related Investments umbrella, as described below.

 In October 2005, the FCA authorized the Bank and the associations to make investments in Rural America Bonds under a three-year pilot period.
 Rural America Bonds may include debt obligations issued by public and private enterprises, corporations, cooperatives, other financing institutions or rural lenders where the proceeds would be used to support agriculture, agribusiness, rural housing or economic development, infrastructure or community development and revitalization projects in rural areas.
 Examples include investments that fund value-added food and fiber processors and marketers, agribusinesses, commercial enterprises that create and maintain employment opportunities in rural areas, community services such as schools, hospitals and government facilities and other activities that sustain or revitalize rural communities and their economies.
 The objective of this pilot program was to help meet the growing and diverse financing needs of agricultural enterprises, agribusinesses and rural communities by providing a flexible flow of money to rural areas through bond financing.
 These bonds may be classified as Loans or Investments on the Consolidated Balance Sheets depending on the nature of the investment.
-As of December 31, 2018, December 31, 2017 and December 31, 2016, the Association had \$0, \$0 and \$78, respectively, in Rural America Bonds that are classified as Loans on the Consolidated Balance Sheets, and \$0, \$2,205 and \$2,243, respectively, that are classified as Investment securities.
+As of December 31, 2019, December 31, 2018 and December 31, 2017, the Association held \$0, \$0 and \$2,205, respectively, that were classified as Investment securities.

-Effective December 31, 2016, the FCA concluded each pilot program it approved as part of the Investment in Rural America program.
+Effective December 31, 2017, the FCA concluded each pilot program it approved as part of the Investment in Rural America program.
 Each institution participating in such programs may continue to hold its investment through the maturity dates for the investments, provided the institution continues to meet all approval conditions.
 Although the pilot programs have concluded, the FCA can consider future requests on a case-by-case basis.